 1. How often do the magazines mail out?
 Each Area Publisher can determine their mailing frequency.
 I recommend owning two neighboring markets/zones and mailing them quarterly on opposite months.
-Thus each zone mails six weeks apart from the other.
+Thus each zone mails four times a year, six weeks apart from the other.
 That gives you 4-5 weeks of selling time each cycle.

 2. Who builds the ads?
-You can find your own graphic designer or plug into one of the experienced designers that we already work with.
-The advantage of using an established designer is their familiarity with the technical details of production and they have a large ad library to tap into….great way to use a pre-built ad to spec a sample ad for a prospective client.
+You can find your own graphic designer or I can recommend one of the experienced designers that we already work with.
+The advantage of using an established designer is their familiarity with the technical details of production and most have an extensive ad library of past ads you can access.
+We occasionally use a pre-built ad and recycle as a sample ad for a prospective client.

 4. What is an Area Publisher/AP?
-An AP is a person who licenses with HTV to own and operate their own coupon magazine.
-They prospect in a protected territory, sell ads to local merchants, interface with their Graphic Designer to build the ads, invoice and collect from these advertisers and service their customers.
-All printing, mailing and freight logistics are handled separately by HTV to make sure your magazine prints and mails to the correct addresses during the week we say it will arrive in home.
+An AP is a person who licenses with HTV to own and operate their own edition/magazine.
+They prospect merchants in a protected territory, sell ads to these merchants, interface with their Graphic Designer to build the ads, invoice and collect from these advertisers and service their customers.
+All printing, mailing and freight logistics are handled by HTV to make sure your magazine prints and mails to the correct addresses during the week we say it will arrive in home.
 Simply put, HTV acts as a print broker so you can concentrate on sales.

 5. Do HTV take a percentage of my sales or is there some type of revenue sharing?
-No….the money you earn from ad sales is yours to keep.
+No, the money you earn from ad sales is yours to keep.
 You are responsible to pay for the printing, postage and graphic design (the COG: cost of goods) to produce your magazine.
-Typically selling 8 pages of ads in your magazine cover the COG and your profit is in the last 8 pages.
+Typically selling 8 pages of ads in a 16 page magazine will cover the COG.
+Thus your profit is comes from selling ads in the last 8 pages.
 Bottom line this is not a franchise opportunity and there are no royalties or revenue sharing.

 9. How much money can I make?
-Good question with various answers.
+Good question that has a variety of answers.
 First question back is how hard are you willing to work?
 Are you lazy and have a hard time leaving your front door to make sales calls?
 If so HTV is not for you.
-However, if you are self motivated and have a high degree of personal drive, it’s not uncommon to make a mid five figure or low six figure income….all based on your sales efforts.
+However, if you are self-motivated and have a high degree of personal drive, it’s not uncommon to make a mid five figure or low six figure income, all based on your sales efforts.
 One way to give yourself a raise is to grow page count in your magazine.
 If you grow from 12 to 16 pages or 16 pages to 20 or 24 pages, your printing prices and graphic design fees increase incrementally.
 However your postage remains the same!
-These additional pages are fairly inexpensive to produce so your profit potential grows dramatically……especially when you understand that postage costs for a 12 page magazine are the same as a 32 page magazine are the same, as it’s based on a weight classification.
+These additional pages are fairly inexpensive to produce so your profit potential grows dramatically.

-10. Will I be the only AP in my town?
-Yes….part of the process to license an AP is to define their mailing zone/territory.
-This protects you as the exclusive AP in your part of town.
-It’s a great opportunity to grow a region and have other neighboring APs open zones near yours as this provides a larger footprint for HTV in your area and cross sales (selling your customers into another APs zone) take place often and provide the selling AP with an additional income stream.
+11. Will I be the only Area Publisher/AP in my town?
+Yes.
+Part of the process to license as an AP is to define their mailing zone/territory.
+This protects you as the exclusive AP in that geographical market.
+It’s a great opportunity to grow a region and have other neighboring APs open zones near yours as this provides you a larger footprint for HTV in your area and allows for cross sales or selling your customers into another APs zone at which time you make a nice cross sale commission for promoting another zone.

-11. Who determines where the ads go in the magazine?
-Each AP determines what location in the magazine they wish to place their merchants ads.
-Ideally we recommend restaurants and retail ads (brick and mortar ad with clip me out and bring me in coupons) run on right hand pages as we place home improvement or display ads on the opposite left hand page.
-Using premium positions like the Inside Front Cover, centerspread position, Back Cover or next to the popular events calendar are all ways to close sales or increase revenue due to the high demand of these positions.
+12. Who determines where the ads go in the magazine?
+Each AP determines what location in the magazine they wish to place their ads.
+Ideally we recommend restaurants and retail ads (brick and mortar ad with clip out coupon) be placed on right hand pages.
+Home service/phone call ads or display ads are recommended to be placed on opposite left hand pages.
+Using premium positions like the Back Cover, Inside Front Cover, centerspread position or next to the popular events calendar are all ways to close sales or increase revenue due to the high demand of these positions.

 12. If I have questions or need advice about a coupon for a specific business category or have a sales or business management question, who do I call?
-Jim Lee, founder/master publisher, is available via phone or email.
+Jim Lee, founder/master publisher, is available via phone/text and email.
 We also have an extensive video library of sales training specific to Hometown Values and direct mail advertising sales at a private training website.
 There is no fee or subscription to access this material once you are a licensed AP.
 The content on the training website covers many commonly asked questions APs have as well as an excellent array of sales training and business management tips.
-A national convention is available yearly to meet with other APs and share ideas and tips on growing a more successful business.
+A national convention every couple years is available should you wish to meet other APs and share ideas and tips on growing a more successful business.